[3.11] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 Important playstyle tip: don't try to summon all your weapons at the start of a zone.
 Instead, summon a few, and then animate the weapons that drop from mobs.
 You will be constantly at maximum weapons, and never have to stop and resummon until you leave the zone.

 Acts 1 to 2

 Act 1.
 After Hillock, take Raise Zombie.
 Purchase Ethereal Knives.

 In Submerged Passage, take Frostblink and purchase Animate Weapon.
 You can now use Ethereal Knives to fuel your weapon summonings!

 After Tidal Island, take Quicksilver Flask and Summon Phantasm Support, link to Ethereal Knives.
 Can buy Spell Cascade (won't need this right away).

 After Brutus, take Flame Dash, replace Frostblink.
-Buy Added Lightning, Minion Damage, and Clarity aura.
+Buy Minion Damage, Added Lightning and optionally: Clarity aura.

 Animate Weapon - Minion Damage - Added Lightning

 Ethereal Knives - Phantasms - (Arcane Surge)

 Link in Melee Splash when damage feels good enough, to clear faster.